Science of Oil Spills Training Now Accepting Applications for Summer 2015

-APRIL 11, 2014 -– NOAA's Office of Response and Restoration, a leader in providing scientific information in response to marine pollution, has scheduled a Science of Oil Spills (SOS) class for the week of August 4–8, 2014 in Seattle, Wash.
+FEBRUARY 12, 2015 -– NOAA's Office of Response and Restoration, a leader in providing scientific information in response to marine pollution, has scheduled a Science of Oil Spills (SOS) class for the week of June 1–5, 2015 in Seattle, Washington.

-We will accept applications for this class through Friday, June 13, 2014, and we will notify applicants regarding their participation status by Friday, June 27, 2014.
-Class will begin on Monday afternoon, August 4, and will conclude at noon on Friday, August 8.
+We will accept applications for this class until Monday, April 6, and we will notify applicants regarding their participation status by Friday, April 17, via email.

 SOS classes help spill responders increase their understanding of oil spill science when analyzing spills and making risk-based decisions.
 They are designed for new and mid-level spill responders.